spatie/laravel-google-calendar/README.md

 $event->save();
 ```

-Alternatively you can use the update method:
+Alternatively, you can use the update method:

 ```php
 $event = Event::find($eventId)